 You may be asked about your reason for travel and to provide evidence of a return or onward flight ticket when you arrive.

 Travel health insurance is a mandatory requirement for entry into Ecuador.
 All foreign tourists are required to have travel health insurance which covers the entire duration of their intended stay in the country.
 Travellers who are unable to provide proof of insurance may be denied entry.

-There are no obligatory vaccination requirements for Ecuador.
-However, we advise all guests to ensure that general vaccinations such as those for Measles, Mumps and Rubella, and Diphtheria, Polio and Tetanus are up-to-date before you travel.
+There are no obligatory vaccination requirements for Ecuador or the Galapagos Islands.
+However, we advise all guests to ensure that routine vaccinations such as MMR (measles-mumps-rubella) and Diphtheria, Polio and Tetanus are up-to-date before travelling.
 Vaccinations are recommended for Hepatitis A, Hepatitis B and Typhoid.

 Yellow fever certificate requirements